Ravens hope minicamp provides some answers to offseason questions

 What position battles will take shape?
 The competitions for starting spots won't really heat up until training camp, but the depth chart should gain some clarity this week.

 On offense, Kenneth Dixon's four-game suspension has taken the drama out of any starting running back battle with Terrance West and the number of injuries at tight end has prevented that competition from materializing to this point.
-The uncertainty at wide receiver is well-documented.
+The uncertainty at wide receiver is well documented.
 Along the offensive line, John Urschel and Ryan Jensen are locked in a competition to start at center although 2016 undrafted rookie Matt Skura will get a look.
 Barring an addition, Hurst appears to have the edge over De'Ondre Wesley, Stephane Nembot and Jermaine Eluemunor for the right tackle job.

 Defensively, the Ravens have to decide on a replacement for five-technique defensive lineman Lawrence Guy among Brent Urban, Bronson Kaufusi and rookie Chris Wormley.
 Kamalei Correa remains the likely starter at weak-side linebacker.
-Tavon Young's knee injury means the Ravens need to find a nickel cornerback with Lardarius Webb and Maurice Canady among the candidates for that role.
+Tavon Young's knee injury means the Ravens need to find a nickel cornerback, with Webb and Maurice Canady among the candidates for that role.

 twitter.com/@jeffzrebiecsun